-Principle 4: To the maximum extent possible, decision making should give deference to the treatment requests of descendants or other legally associated individuals or groups.
-Where known, and in accordance with applicable law, cultural practices of the descendants or associated groups should be followed if burial sites, human remains, or funerary objects may be encountered, are inadvertently identified, impacted, or must be disinterred.
+Principle 4: To the maximum extent possible, decision making should give deference to the treatment requests of descendants or associated communities.
+Where known, and in accordance with applicable law, cultural practices of the descendants or associated communities should be followed if burial sites, human remains, or funerary objects may be encountered, are inadvertently identified, impacted, or must be disinterred.